codeclimate/codeclimate-rubocop/config/contents/style/redundant_conditional.md

-This cop checks for redundant returning of true/false in conditionals.
+Checks for redundant returning of true/false in conditionals.

 ### Example:
     # bad